techcow2/LMSA/README.md

 #### Prerequisites
 - Python 3 installed on your computer
-- LM Studio running and configured (see setup instructions above)
+- LM Studio running and configured (see setup instructions below)
 - Both devices connected to the same local network

 #### Setup Instructions